GuyGroeneveld/Get-CallDetailRecording/README.md

 # Get-CallDetailRecording
 This script retrieves CDR details for Teams meeting and tries to link it with calendar entries.
 We then make some stats.

+You need to have attended the meeting to have the call details recording in your mailbox.
+It may happen rarely that the log never appear in the mailbox.

+As it may take up to two days fater you attended a meeting to have the call delatil recording logs, make sure to not request your log details too early.

 .DESCRIPTION
   In a hidden folder in your mailbox the call details for Teams meeting and Calls is kept.
 Unfortunately those entries do not have the calendar details.